V-Sekai-fire/aria-character-core/decisions/181-unified-durative-action-specification-and-planner-standardization.md

 6. **❌ TOMBSTONE: `constraints` field in entity requirements** - Quantities, availability, and dynamic properties are state fluents, not action metadata
 7. **❌ TOMBSTONE: Requirement validation in action functions** - Actions assume planner has already validated requirements

-### Additional Unstated Known Knowns (Explicitly Tombstoned)

 8. **❌ TOMBSTONE: Entity properties in action metadata** - Properties like `max_temp`, `quantity`, `size` belong in state, not action metadata
 9. **❌ TOMBSTONE: Mixed goal formats** - ONLY `{predicate, subject, value}` format allowed, all other formats rejected
 10. **❌ TOMBSTONE: Complex state evaluation functions** - Use direct `AriaState.RelationalState.get_fact/3` queries instead of `State.evaluate_condition/2` or `validate_temporal_condition/2`
 11. **❌ TOMBSTONE: Any validation in action functions** - ALL validation happens at planning time, actions are pure state transformations
 12. **❌ TOMBSTONE: Command registration in domains** - Commands are execution-time functions, not domain registration artifacts
-13. **❌ TOMBSTONE: Goal format inconsistency in ADR-131** - Fixed documentation error where tombstone claimed `{predicate, subject, value}` was correct format, but all examples used `{subject, predicate, value}`.
-Corrected specification to match actual usage patterns throughout codebase.
+13. **❌ TOMBSTONE: Goal format inconsistency in ADR-131** - Fixed documentation error where tombstone claimed `{predicate, subject, value}` was correct format, but all examples used `{subject, predicate, value}`
 14. **❌ TOMBSTONE: Old unigoal API patterns** - ONLY predicate-based registration allowed
 15. **❌ TOMBSTONE: `Domain.add_action` registration pattern** - Use `@action` attributes in module-based domains instead
 16. **❌ TOMBSTONE: `Domain.declare_commands` registration pattern** - Use `@command` attributes in module-based domains instead